 - Giving people personalized targets they can actually hit

 The warehouse worker headed toward diabetes?
 The office manager with undiagnosed metabolic syndrome?
 The executive whose "healthy" diet is slowly destroying their metabolic health?
-They're all getting the same generic advice while the clock ticks toward expensive, chronic disease.
+Meanwhile, they get the same generic advice as chronic disease quietly advances.
+This isn't a wellness program.
+It's wellness theater.

-The Science That Changes the Math
+The Science That Changes the Numbers

-Before you dismiss macro tracking as another diet fad, understand what researchers at the University of Sydney discovered: humans have a dominant appetite for protein.
-When we don't get enough, we unconsciously overeat everything else trying to meet that protein need.
+Before you write off macro tracking as a diet fad, understand what researchers at the University of Sydney discovered: people have a natural appetite for protein.
+When we don't get enough, we unconsciously overeat other foods to meet that need.
+The typical American diet is about 15% protein.
+Someone eating 30% protein consumes 200-300 fewer calories daily and feels just as satisfied.
+They're not using willpower.
+They're just not as hungry.

+Run the numbers for your population.
+That 250-calorie daily difference equals roughly 26 pounds of fat gain per year.
+Now multiply that by the metabolic syndrome risk, joint problems, sleep apnea, and lost productivity.
 For a 500-employee company, if even 100 people are chronically under-eating protein, you're looking at $300,000 to $500,000 in preventable claims over the next few years.
 Just from one macro being out of balance.

 How This Actually Works in a Benefits Plan